surdouski/msf-cli/README.md

 msf broker down
 ```

-Stops and removes the broker.
+Stops and removes the MQTT broker container.

 ### devices

-All configuration/secrets for can be passed as env vars on the cmdline...
+Device configurations and secrets can be passed as environment variables on the command line:

 ```bash
 MQTT_DEVICES_TOPIC=test/devices msf devices <cmd>
 ```

-... or in 2 configuration files, _.config_ and _.secrets_.
+Alternatively, you can specify configurations in two files: `.config` and `.secrets`.

 _.config_
 ```